ThangPtit193/BTL_Chatbot/README.md

 **4. Online services**

-Note that VPN could be turned on to access this domain in private network.
+Note that VPN could be required to access this domain in private network.

 👇 Please click link below